Goats and Weed Control

 Goats are browsers and typically prefer brush and forbs (broad-leafed, non-grassy plants), often referred to as weeds.
-According to Ken Gee, Noble Foundation wildlife researcher, goats will choose forbs or woody plants 85 percent of the time and grasses only 13 percent of the time.
+According to Ken Gee, Noble Research Institute wildlife researcher, goats will choose forbs or woody plants 85 percent of the time and grasses only 13 percent of the time.
 Because of this preference for weeds over grasses, goats can serve as a complement to a beef cattle or horse operation.
 Be aware, however, that young goats learn their eating habits from their mothers, and some does have a preference for grass.
 If you want to purchase a brush-eating goat, make sure it was raised by a brush-eating mother.

 As browsers, goats like to nibble a little bit from several different plants.
 This allows them to get the nutrients they need while avoiding poisoning from toxic plants.
 Since they like variety, you should not expect goats to clean up a single unwanted plant specie.
 Land managers should also take care not to overstock goats.
 Overstocking can lead to overgrazing of preferred weeds and brush and can shift the herd's grazing to grasses, creating competition with cattle.
 A livestock or pasture specialist can help to determine proper stocking rates.

 Like grasses, most forbs and woody plants are dormant during the winter and may die out during hot, dry summers.
 During these periods, nutritional supplementation may be necessary.